Paying your rent

 If you need support and advice

-The Income Management team manage rent accounts for the benefits of you (the tenant) and Origin Housing.
+The Income Management Team manage rent accounts for the benefit of you and Origin Housing.
 The Income Management Team help you to keep your tenancy and they ensure that Origin has enough money to pay for maintenance and improvements to homes like yours.

 Are you having financial difficulties?
-For advice please contact Origin Housing on 0800 040 7989.
+For advice please call the Contact Centre on 0800 040 7989.
 We may be able to provide support if you’re having problems with:

 What happens if I can’t pay my rent?

-If you have problems paying your rent you must contact the Income Management Team on 0800 040 7989 or your Income Officer immediately.
-The Income Management team will be sympathetic and will try to help you by:
+If you have problems paying your rent you should call the Contact Centre immediately on 0800 040 7989.
+We will be sympathetic and will:

-- Checking that you get all the benefits you’re entitled to;
+- check that you get all the benefits you’re entitled to;

-- Putting you in touch with a specialist debt advisory service.
+- put you in touch with a specialist debt advisory service.

 Wherever possible we will try to come to an agreement with you to clear your arrears.
 However, if you continue to fall behind with your rent and fail to clear your arrears we will take legal action against you.